 For documentation guidelines and more information on the Office of Disability Services, please read the Office of Disability Services Handbook.
 If the documentation is incomplete or inadequate, the university may request additional information; however, please feel free to submit the documentation you already have for consideration.
 (Documentation guidelines at other universities or at testing centers may differ from those at Columbia Southern University.)

 Communicate with a staff member by phone or email to develop an accommodation plan.
-The time required to arrange accommodations can vary, so it is recommended to begin the registration process begin at least six weeks prior to the first course start date, although students may register at any time during their degree program.
+The time required to arrange accommodations can vary; it is recommended that the registration process begin at least six weeks prior to the first course start date, although students may register at any time during their degree program.

 Your course professors will be notified of the accommodations but not of the disability.

 Accommodation requests for temporary disabilities are considered on a case-by-case basis.
 Students must provide documentation of the disability and register with the Office of Disability Services.